stardothosting/shift8-fullnav/readme.txt

 * Added admin option for main content container top padding to ensure content is enough below the nav bar
 * Added admin option and logic to display a search icon which will reveal a search box below the nav menu
 * Added admin options to customize the design of the search dropdown bar

+= 1.57 =
+* Mouse icon will change to pointer when hovering search icon now